bitsai/repl-games/README.md

 # repl-games

-A toy project to let me play text-based games in the Android Clojure REPL app.
+A toy project to let me play text-based games in the Clojure REPL on Android.

 ## Notes